openfisca/openfisca-doc/source/coding-the-legislation/40_legislation_evolutions.md

 ## Ending a parameter at a specific date

-It is possible to end a parameter at a specific date simply by entering **null** as a value for that date.
+Similarly to variables, parameters are prone to disappear as the legislation evolves.

-In the following example, the `housing_allowance` is only defined from the 1st of January 2010 to the 30th of November 2016:
+For instance, let's assume that the `housing_allowance` is only defined from the 1st of January 2010 to the 30th of November 2016.

-File `parameters/benefits/housing_allowance.yaml`
+We can end `housing_allowance` at a specific date by simply entering **null** as a value for that date (`2016-12-01` in this case).

 ```yaml
 description: Housing allowance amount (as a fraction of the rent)